MilesIlac/WhackEmoji/README.md

 * When timer at the top-right corner reaches 0, score will be immediately calculated.

 ## Thanks
-Here are the links the helped me and are still helping me along the way
+Here are the links that helped me and are still helping me along the way

-Youtube Links
+### Youtube Links

 Android Development for Beginners - Full Course @ freeCodeCamp.org Youtube channel
 * https://www.youtube.com/watch?v=fis26HvvDII